Autonomous Vehicles Competitor Analysis: Carmakers, Suppliers & Start-ups

 • The need for digitalization of Program Management in the automotive industry to support the complexity and scalability of vehicle and parts manufacturing

-• How Actify’s software management & UX can help to overcome the resource constraints & support the fast transition to electrified mobility & networked driving
+• How Actify’s software management & UX can help to overcome resource constraints & support the fast transition to electrified mobility & networked driving

 • Actify’s go-to-market strategy, product-fit benefits and availability of solutions

 Simulation for safety in autonomous vehicles: Generative AI and neural rendering could revolutionise simulation for AVs.
 Researchers and Developers are harnessing foundation models, such as vision language models, to generate complex scenarios aimed at stress-testing vehicles.
-By utilizing GenAi for simulation of scenarios and “edge cases”, developers could improve the efficiency and performance of autonomous driving software.
+By utilizing Generative AI for simulation of scenarios and “edge cases”, developers could improve the efficiency and performance of autonomous driving software.
 However, the regulatory landscape is not ready to provide clarity and requirements for robustness.

 LLMs and large-scale models for Level 4-Autonomous Driving: JIDU Auto is the first brand to adopt Baidu Apollo ADS, which combines pure vision with an end-to-end large-scale model to support fully unmanned Level 4-Autonomous Driving tailored to Chinese roads